 Acne is a skin disease characterised by the clogging of a person’s pores by a mixture of sebum and dead skin cells.
 Clogged pores or hair follicles trigger an immune reaction causing consequential inflammation.
 It is this inflammatory immune reaction which is responsible for the visual signs of acne.

 Acne has traditionally been a skin condition associated with puberty.
 During this time it effects men more so than women with rising androgen and testosterone levels triggering an increased production of sebum.
 Acne most commonly effects the lower third of a person’s face, however other androgen effected areas such as a person’s chest and back are also frequently effected.

 In the western world, the association of acne to puberty is being diluted by a rising rate of adult acne.
-The referral of patients aged 25 and over is steadily increasing and 90% of acne presentations in women aged 25 and over share the familial symptoms of adolescent acne.
+The referral of patients aged 25 and over is steadily increasing2 and 90% of acne presentations in women aged 25 and over share the familial symptoms of adolescent acne3.

 The cause of acne

 Understanding the causes of acne help patients and doctors alike to treat each presentation of the condition effectively.
 Acne can rear differently for every patient.
 Some forms affect only the jawline, others spread to the chest and back.
 Some experience only open comedones, others have a combination of both open and closed.
 Some presentations sync with monthly hormone fluctuations and others remain consistent regardless of time.

 For acne lesions to form, 3 factors need to combine;